 The Board of the Responsible Entity has overall responsibility for the establishment and oversight of the risk management framework.
-The Board operates within the broader Liberty Financial Pty Ltd Group which has established a Risk, Audit and Compliance Committee (the "Committee") which is responsible for monitoring the emerging and changing risk profile of the Fund.
+The Board works with a related party's Risk, Audit and Compliance Committee (the "Committee") which is responsible for monitoring the emerging and changing risk profile of the Fund.
 The Committee is responsible for reviewing the adequacy of internal systems, controls and procedures in relation to the risk management framework and the risks faced by the Fund and Responsible Entity.
 The Committee is assisted in its oversight by the Risk Department which coordinates, sets policy and monitors the Fund's effectiveness in credit risk, liquidity and market risk.
 The Chief Financial Officer reports regularly to the Committee and the Board.
-Risk management policies and systems are updated regularly to reflect changes in market conditions and the Fund's activities.
+Risk management policies and systems are updated to reflect changes in market conditions and the Fund's activities.